cs-4241-2024/a2-shortstack/README.md

 I used CSS ID selectors (options)
-I used CSS Element selectors (header,h2,h3, p,input,button, table) There are fonts for all the texts displayed on the website I didn't do CSS grid or flexbox for layout because I already used table and it looked good in my opinion
+I used CSS Element selectors (header,h2,h3, p,input,button, table) There are fonts for all the texts displayed on the website I did attempt to do flexbox for layout but I already used table and decided the table layout looked best.